super7ramp/croiseur/croiseur-solver/README.md

 `croiseur-spi-solver` and thus usable by the `croiseur` library.
 Their names are suffixed with `-plugin`.

-Typically, plugins contain no logic: They simply adapt the complex standalone solver libraries to the interface defined in `croiseur-spi-solver`.
+Typically, plugins contain no logic: They simply adapt the interface of standalone solver libraries to the interface defined in `croiseur-spi-solver`.